Need help with your real estate marketing ideas?

 Real Estate Marketing Idea #6: Create an Email List and Build it Over Time

-Email consistently proves to be one of the (if not the) best ways to communicate with customers.
+For this type of marketing, emailing consistently proves to be one of the (if not the) best ways to communicate with customers.

 An email list allows you to keep in touch with potential leads, and through strategic, targeted messaging proves to be an effective tool in leading prospects through the sales funnel to a conversion.